-Shortcut Toolbar
+Shortcut Toolbar Buttons

-Several dialogs contain common functions accessible from a row of buttons that can save you having to select the respective function from the menu bar or the Signal Display Grid Pop-Up Menu.
+Several dialogs contain common functions accessible from a row of buttons along the bottom of the main setup dialogs.

-For example, at the bottom of the Channel Setup dialog, these buttons (sometimes labeled as Actions) perform the following functions:
+For example, these buttons at the bottom of the Channel Setup dialog perform the following functions:

 - Measure Opens the Measure menu.
 You can then select a parameter from this menu without leaving the Channel Setup dialog.
 The parameter automatically appears below the grid. - Zoom Creates a zoom trace of the channel trace whose dialog is currently displayed. - Math Opens the Math menu.
 You can then select a math function from this menu without leaving the Channel Setup dialog.
-A math trace of the channel whose dialog is currently open is automatically displayed.

-- Decode Opens the main Serial Decode dialog where protocol option measurements can be applied to signals. - Store Loads the channel trace into the next available memory location (M1 to M4). - Find Scale Automatically performs a vertical scaling that fits the waveform into the grid. - Next Grid Automatically moves the channel trace whose dialog is currently open onto the next grid.
+A math trace of the channel whose dialog is currently open is automatically displayed. - Decode Opens the main Serial Decode dialog where protocol option measurements can be applied to signals. - Store Loads the channel trace into the next available memory location (M1 to M4). - Find Scale Automatically performs a vertical scaling that fits the waveform into the grid. - Next Grid Automatically moves the channel trace whose dialog is currently open onto the next grid.
 If you have only one grid displayed, a new grid will be created automatically, and the trace moved.